The freshest flavors of raw vegetables and creamy peanut sauce all come together in this delicious Zucchini Noodle Bowl.

 Zucchini noodles, also known as “zoodles,” are simply zucchini that has been spiralized with a spiralizer tool to make noodle shapes.

 With this recipe, carrots are also spiralized.
 If you don’t have a spiralizing tool, you can actually find some pretty inexpensive ones at your local kitchen shop or on Amazon.
-I’ve seen handheld ones for as little as $9!
+I’ve seen handheld ones for as little as $9.
+You can also invest in an electric spiralizer to make the process even faster and easier.

 If you don’t want to purchase a spiralizing tool, there are actually a couple of alternative options.
 Some grocery stores actually sell zucchini and carrots (and other veggies like beets) that have already been spiralized and packaged so that they’re ready to use.
 Here’s an example.
 They’re very convenient, albeit a bit more expensive and generally packaged with a great deal of plastic.